Blog

 Oven

 In terms of cooking, having a microwave might be convenient, but it is really just another way to suck electricity from limited resources.
-For any off grid tiny house, Herc oven is the only cooking item you need inside the home.
+For any off grid tiny house, a Herc oven is the only cooking item you need inside the home.
 A Herc oven consists of an oven with some heavy-duty framing and insulation such that tea-light candles are sufficient to cook bread, meats, or other meals best prepared hot.
 Tea-light candles can be bought in bulk and stored in the loft (or a cupboard if you find the room).
 A flint-strike, permanent match is very inexpensive and eliminates the need for matches.
 With this type of oven setup, you can easily cook a hot meal without having to rely on electricity.

 We have an article on best ovens and stoves for tiny homes, check it out!